Parametrised collision-free optimal motion planning algorithms in Euclidean spaces

 For practical purposes, a parametrised motion planning algorithm should depend continuously on the pair of points $(e_1,e_2)\in E\times_B E$.
-Indeed, if the autonomous system performs within a noisy environment, absence of continuity could lead to instability issues in the behavior of the parametrised motion planning algorithm.
+Indeed, if the autonomous system performs within a noisy environment, then absence of continuity could lead to instability issues in the behavior of the parametrised motion planning algorithm.
 In other words, continuous parametrised motion planning algorithms are robust to noise.
-Unfortunately, a (global) continuous parametrised motion planning algorithm for $p$ can exist only for a contractible fiber $X$ (see~\cite[Proposition 4.5]{cohen-farber-weinberger}).~Yet, if $X$ is not contractible, we could care about finding local continuous parametrised motion planning algorithms, i.e., parametrised motion planning algorithms $s$ defined only on a certain open set of $E\times_B E$, to which we refer as the domain of definition of $s$.
+Unfortunately, a (global) continuous parametrised motion planning algorithm for $p$ can exist only for a contractible fiber $X$ (see~\cite[Proposition 4.5]{cohen-farber-weinberger}).~Yet, if $X$ is not contractible, we could care about finding \emph{local} continuous parametrised motion planning algorithms, i.e., parametrised motion planning algorithms $s$ defined only on a certain open set of $E\times_B E$, to which we refer as the domain of definition of $s$.
 In these terms, a \emph{ parametrised motion planner for $p$} is a set of local continuous parametrised motion planning algorithms whose domains of definition cover $E\times_B E$.
-The \emph{parametrised topological complexity of $p$}, TC$_B(X)$, is then the minimal cardinality among parametrised motion planners for $p$, while a parametrised motion planner for $p$ is said to be \emph{optimal} if its cardinality is TC$_B(X)$.
+The \emph{parametrised topological complexity of~$p$}, TC$_B(X)$, is then the minimal cardinality among parametrised motion planners for $p$, while a parametrised motion planner for $p$ is said to be \emph{optimal} if its cardinality is TC$_B(X)$.
 Note that the reduced version of this invariant is presented in \cite{cohen-farber-weinberger}.
 Because of our application minded goals, in this work we use the unreduced version.
 Summarizing, the components in the parametrised motion planning problem via topological complexity are: \begin{enumerate} \item The fibration $p:E\to B$ with fiber $X$.
 Here, a choice of a point $b\in B$ in the base space corresponds to a choice of the external conditions for the system. \item Query pairs $e=(e_1,e_2)\in E\times_B E$.
 The point $e_1\in E$ is the initial configuration of the query.
 The point $e_2\in E$ is the goal configuration. \end{enumerate} In the above setting, the goal is to either describe a parametrised motion planning algorithm, i.e., describe: \begin{enumerate} \item An open covering $U=\{U_1,\ldots,U_k\}$ of $E\times_B E$. \item For each $i\in\{1,\ldots,k\}$, a parametrised motion planning algorithm, i.e., a continuous map $s_i\colon U_i\to E^{[0,1]}_B$ satisfying $s_i(e)\left(j\right)=e_{j+1}$ for any $e=(e_1,e_2){}\in U_i$ and any $j\in\{0,1\}$, \end{enumerate} or, else, report that such system of sections does not exist.